 On the Far backside of the most remote Town, of one of the most remote Islands in the world’s most remote island chains, is a hidden little beach from a lost world.
 Composed of bright red sand, made from the eruptive material of some ancient volcanic event, pounded by giant Pacific Breakers this little cove is quite like no other beach we have ever seen!
 Every single thing about it is unique and stimulating for the soul.

 Once a haunt of nudists, these have largely been driven away by the tourists that have now discovered the area.
-The only thing stopping a mass invasion if the remoteness of Hana, along with the difficulties of the trail leading there.
+The only thing stopping a mass invasion is the remoteness of Hana, along with the difficulties of the trail leading there.

 Still droves of people head there every day, especially when the hordes descend on the Daily Hana tours and journeys.
 To get there when the beach is quiet requires a stay in Hana and a very early alarm call or staying late until most have moved on.
-The beach is one of the most special locations in Hana and we really love it. it is one of the highlights of the Road to Hana and if you have the time to seek it out it well worth a visit.
+The beach is one of the most special locations in Hana and we really love it. it is one of the highlights of the Road to Hana and if you have the time to seek it out it is well worth a visit.
 But be warned the Path is very rough and there are some unprotected large drops and if you take a wrong turn you will head up a very dangerous and precarious path.

 2 – Olivine Pools – West Maui